- Benefits & Description

 - Nutrition & Ingredients

-Nutrition & IngredientsINGREDIENTS: Cranberries.
+Nutrition & IngredientsINGREDIENTS: Cranberries and Cane Sugar.

-NO ADDITIVES OR PRESERVATIVES.
 Manufactured in a facility that processes tree nuts, wheat, soy, and milk.

 MRE (Meal Ready to Eat) shelf life is a little bit tricky.
 Like most shelf stable, long term food storage items, there are important things to know in order to store them properly.
 The most important concept to understand with MRE shelf life is: MREs are temperature sensitive.
 According to Temperature What that means is the cooler the...
 Read More(5 Comments)